vitessio/website/content/en/blog/2023-04-15-schemadiff.md

 description: 'Introducing schemadiff, a best kept secret library available in Vitess'
 ---

-`schemadiff` is an internal Vitess library that supports some full blown schema management capabilities, in-memory and without the use of MySQL.
-It can be used for multiple purposes, from diffing two tables or two schemas, down to programmatically applying in-memory schema changes.
-In this post we introduce some core components and use cases of this library.

-One of the interesting developments found in Vitess releases starting with `v14`, is `schemadiff`, a best kept secret internal library.
-At its core, `schemadiff` is a declarative, programmatic library that can produce an SQL diff of entities: two tables, two views, or two full blown database schemas.
-But it then goes beyond that to normalize, validate, export, and even _apply_ schema changes, all declaratively and without having to use a MySQL server.
-Let's dive in to understand its functionality and capabilities.

 Introducing `schemadiff`, a best kept secret internal `Vitess` library.
 At its core, `schemadiff` is a declarative, programmatic library that can produce an SQL diff of entities: two tables, two views, or two full blown database schemas.
 But it then goes beyond that to normalize, validate, export, and even _apply_ schema changes, all declaratively and without having to use a MySQL server.
 Let's dive in to understand its functionality and capabilities.

 ## Some tech specs